opentelekomcloud/docs-next/docs/blueprints/by-use-case/sovereignty/nextcloud/4_realtime-communication-with-nextcloud-talk.md

 :::

 :::danger
-Using a public TURN server poses security risks regarding data privacy.
+**Using a public TURN server poses security risks regarding data privacy**.
 While the traffic is end-to-end encrypted and a malicious TURN server operator cannot directly decrypt your actual media content, the server owner can still access metadata.

 **For maximum security, it's recommended to deploy your own TURN server infrastructure rather than relying on public services, especially for sensitive communications.**
 :::